 Here's a scam so bad even Mickey Mouse took a stand.
 Guests in hotels around Disney World have been finding pizza delivery menus conveniently slipped under their doors, but place an order—and make the mistake of giving your credit card number—and you'll really pay.
 The phone number isn't connected to a pizza parlor but to identity thieves.
 Disney World supported a law designed to crack down on the people handing out the fliers, but Orlando police say the problem persists.

 Solution: If you're craving a slice, get a recommendation from the hotel.

 In Vietnam, open-ended bus tickets are the best way to travel at your own pace between Ho Chi Minh City and Hanoi, and the Sinh Tourist line is widely considered the best.
 So widely considered, in fact, its many impostors call themselves Sinh Tourist, too.
 Because of Vietnam's lax intellectual property laws, it's difficult to know which Sinh is the real deal.
 Take the wrong carrier, and you'll get iffy service or, worse, an unexpected overnight stop at an overpriced hotel in cahoots with the bus line.
-"In summary," says Stuart McDonald of travelfish.org, which travel advice site covering Southeast Asia, "it is a snake pit!"
+"In summary," said Stuart McDonald of travelfish.org, a travel advice site that covers Southeast Asia, "it is a snake pit!"

 Solution: Always use the bus company's official website: thesinhtourist.vn.